Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

-Davis Estates: Cabernet Sauvignon and Bordeaux-style red blends headline at Davis Estates, but several other types of wines, either from estate grown grapes or ones from top producers, are also made here.
+Davis Estates: Cabernet Sauvignon and Bordeaux-style red blends headline at Davis Estates, but several other types of wines, either from estate-grown grapes or ones from top producers, are also made here.
 Gargantuan porch swings with views west across the Napa Valley overlook the front vineyard.
-The Terrace Wine & Food Pairing includes current releases and small bites.
+The Estate Wine & Food Pairing includes current releases and small bites.

 Alternatives: Both of these tastings are on the expensive side, with Theorem’s in particular geared to serious wine buyers.
-For a more casual experience, visit Tedeschi Family Winery, a fun stop with affordable well-made wines, or T-Vine Winery, known for fruit-forward reds, many from grapes grown on old vines.
+For a more casual experience, visit Tedeschi Family Winery, a fun stop with affordable well-made wines.

-Lunch: Swing over to Sam’s Social Club at Indian Springs Calistoga resort for a light lunch.
+Lunch: Swing over to Picobar, the Solage resort’s casual poolside restaurant, for a light lunch – fish tacos, perhaps.
 You’ll shortly be having a spa treatment and will feel more comfortable if your stomach’s not too full.
-If the weather’s good, you can enjoy your meal on the fieldstone patio.

 Spa treatment: Find out what the big deal is with Calistoga mud or, in some cases, clay from well beyond town.
 Depending on the spa, you can combine a mud session with a soak in a mineral tub, time in the steam room, or sometimes both, and extend your relaxation with a short or long massage.
 Below are a few favorites: